Better Supplier Relationships Start With Supplier Information Management (SIM)

 Encouraging suppliers to embrace supply chain transparency is critical to ensuring regulatory compliance throughout the supply chain.
 Organizations should prioritize supplier compliance management to keep pace with the ever-increasing changes in supplier compliance requirements, including tax and business registration, sustainability, trade compliance, fraud prevention, etc.

 Part of this should also focus on ensuring robust compliance capture and maintenance built upon the foundations of secure supplier data.
-Investing in supplier data management ensures that vendor data is complete and accurate and reduces instances of incomplete or inaccurate supplier data.
+Investing in supplier data management software ensures that vendor data is complete and accurate and reduces instances of incomplete or inaccurate supplier data.

 This also ensures that organizations can achieve their sustainability goals more easily – and part of this should include educating suppliers on why this is important and the benefits it will provide them.